 If you are reading this article it is very likely that you or a loved one is suffering from neurologic and neurologic-type symptoms related to a neck injury.
-You may be reading this article because your medical history is long, complicated and filled with hopeful treatments, disappointing results, and a doctors not knowing how to further proceed in your case.
+You may be reading this article because your medical history is long, complicated, and filled with hopeful treatments, disappointing results, and a doctor not knowing how to further proceed in your case.

 You are here at this point because:

-- You suffered from an acute injury such as whiplash or other neck injury that damaged the cervical spine ligaments.
+- You suffered from an acute injury such as whiplash or other neck injuries that damaged the cervical spine ligaments.

 - You have had continued neck problems over the years.
 It may have started with many hours in front of some type of screen or monitor and bad posture at the desk.
 It may have started with a job that you have that is physically challenging.